HomeArt

 lorenzo de medici and artists

-Lorenzo met Michelangelo when he was a young teenager studying at the Academy of San Marco.
+Lorenzo met Michelangelo when the artist was a young teenager studying at the Academy of San Marco.
 According to Ascanio Condivi’s 1533 biography of Michelangelo, Lorenzo found him carving an ancient fawn stone head.
 He praised the young artist’s skill but also teased him by pointing out an error: that an old fawn would not have a full set of healthy teeth.
 So Michelangelo knocked off a few teeth and showed Lorenzo the piece again.

 bronze david donatello